MrR0807/Notes/AWS/SAA-C03-Cantrill.md

   * Customer Gateway (CGW).
 This can refer to two different things.
 It's often used to refer to both the logical piece of configuration within AWS and the thing that configuration represents - a physical, on-premise router which the VPN connects to.
   * VPN connection between the VGW and CGW.

+When setting up a VPN, we need to gather these data points:
+* IP range of VPC inside AWS.
+* IP range of customer's on-premise network.
+* IP address of the physical router on the customer premise.